89hikari/messenger/README.md

-# Getting Started with Create React App
+# React messenger

+This application on react, backend was created with Django use JWT tokens.

 ## Available Scripts